-- The compensation arrangements for our Executive Chairman, which have been approved by the independent members of the Board of Directors, or the Compensation Committee, as described in "-Executive Chairman Compensation Arrangements", consist of a base salary and equity awards intended to appropriately compensate him for his service as Executive Chairman and to align his interests with those of our shareholders. - The compensation of our senior executive officers is reviewed and established annually by the Compensation Committee, consisting entirely of independent directors. - To assist in carrying out its responsibilities, the Compensation Committee retains a consultant to provide independent advice on senior executive compensation matters. - We target the market median (50th percentile) for each major element of compensation because we believe the market median is a generally accepted benchmark of external competitiveness. - Actual compensation in a given year will vary based on CenterPoint Energy's performance, and to a lesser extent, on qualitative appraisals of individual performance.
+- The compensation arrangements for our Executive Chairman, which have been approved by the independent members of the Board of Directors as recommended by the Compensation Committee, as described in "-Executive Chairman Compensation Arrangements", consist of a base salary and equity awards intended to appropriately compensate him for his service as Executive Chairman and to align his interests with those of our shareholders. - The compensation of our senior executive officers is reviewed and established annually by the Compensation Committee, consisting entirely of independent directors. - To assist in carrying out its responsibilities, the Compensation Committee retains a consultant to provide independent advice on senior executive compensation matters and compensation for our Executive Chairman. - We target the market median (50th percentile) for each major element of compensation because we believe the market median is a generally accepted benchmark of external competitiveness. - Actual compensation in a given year will vary based on CenterPoint Energy's performance, and to a lesser extent, on qualitative appraisals of individual performance.

-Our 2015 Executive Compensation Program
+Our 2016 Executive Compensation Program

-The overall objectives and structure of our executive compensation program for our senior executive officers remained largely unchanged in 2015 as compared to 2014.
-In February 2015, the Compensation Committee reviewed the base salary and short-term and long-term incentive targets for each of our named executive officers and determined their respective base salaries and short-term and long-term incentive targets as follows:
+The overall objectives and structure of our executive compensation program for our senior executive officers remained largely unchanged in 2016 as compared to 2015.
+In February 2016, the Compensation Committee, or the independent members of the Board of Directors with respect to Mr. Carroll, reviewed the base salary and short-term and long-term incentive targets for each of our named executive officers and determined their respective base salaries and short-term and long-term incentive targets to provide each officer a more fully competitive total direct compensation opportunity in line with the Company's philosophy of targeting the market median for these elements of compensation as follows:

-Name Base Salary Short-term Incentive Target % Long-term Incentive Target % Scott M. Prochazka Increase of \$27,000 to \$927,000 100% of base salary (no change) 300% of base salary (no change) William D. Rogers \$410,000 75% of base salary 140% of base salary Tracy B. Bridge Increase of \$15,000 to \$455,000 75% of base salary (no change) 160% of base salary (20% increase) Milton Carroll \$600,000 (no change) Not eligible 200% of base salary (no change) Joseph B. McGoldrick Increase of \$15,000 to \$455,000 75% of base salary (no change) 160% of base salary (20% increase) Gary L. Whitlock \$600,000 (no change) 75% of base salary (no change) 140% of base salary (no change)
+Name Base Salary Short-term Incentive Target % Long-term Incentive Target % Scott M. Prochazka Increase of \$92,700 to \$1,019,700 110% of base salary (increase from 100%) 390% of base salary (increase from 300%) William D. Rogers Increase of \$100,000 to \$510,000 75% of base salary (no change) 170% of base salary (increase from 140%) Tracy B. Bridge Increase of \$35,000 to \$490,000 75% of base salary (no change) 160% of base salary (no change) Milton Carroll Increase of \$25,000 to \$625,000 Not eligible 300% of base salary (increase from 200%) Joseph B. McGoldrick Increase of \$35,000 to \$490,000 75% of base salary (no change) 160% of base salary (no change)

 In February 2015, the independent members of the Board of Directors reviewed Mr. Carroll's compensation arrangements and determined to grant an award of 30,000 restricted stock units to be payable on June 1, 2017 contingent on his continued service as Chairman on that date.
+In February 2016, Mr. Carroll did not receive a restricted stock unit award grant, other than his long-term incentive award.